 Most of these fragile creatures have traveled over 2,000 miles to reach this destination.
 What makes this even crazier is that the majority of these intuitive insects have never been to Pacific Grove as Monarch life spans typically do not reach one year.
 No one really knows how the butterflies find their way back each year.
 After their brief coastal vacation the butterflies will spread out through the Central Valley, Sierras and northeast to the Rocky Mountains.

 Admission into the Monarch Grove Sanctuary is free!
 The sanctuary is open daily from sunrise to sunset.
-Docents are available to answer questions Wednesday through Sunday from 12pm-3pm in October and every day beginning in November from 12pm-3pm.
+Docents are available to answer questions November through February from 12pm-3pm.
 Be sure to bring binoculars and/or a high-powered zoom camera lens to really appreciate these majestic Monarchs.

 The Monarch Grove Sanctuary is located on Ridge Road off of Lighthouse Avenue in Pacific Grove.
 The entrance is located near white picket fences and parking is available near the Butterfly Grove Inn.